iBrokeTheCode/django-rest-framework/README.md

 Introduction: A brief overview of the video's topic. (don't add numeration for this section)
 1. Core Concepts: Explain the main functionalities and principles discussed.
 2. Practical Steps: Provide a step-by-step guide for the practical application of the concepts in the video.
-For each step, clearly explain the action and include the corresponding code block (if any) directly after the step description.
+For each step, clearly explain the action and include the corresponding code block (if any) directly after the step description. (not required to put "action" or "code" subtitle)
-3. Resources: If mentioned, include links to relevant documentation or resources.

 Refer to the source as "lesson", for example: "In this lesson ..."
 ```